belle2/basf2/analysis/doc/MCMatching.rst

 ---------------
 Photon matching
 ---------------
-Detalis of photon matching efficiency can be found `in this talk <https://confluence.desy.de/download/attachments/53768739/2017_12_mcmatching_ferber.pdf>`_.
+Details of photon matching efficiency can be found `in this talk <https://confluence.desy.de/download/attachments/53768739/2017_12_mcmatching_ferber.pdf>`_.
 If you want to contribute, please feel free to move material from the talk to this section (:issue:`BII-5316`).